Care and support for adults in Swindon

 You can visit our support at home service directory.
 Here you will find details of organisations that may help you live independently.

-If life feels to hard and you’re in crisis you shouldn’t have to manage it alone.
-Remind yourself that you won't feel this way forever.
-Urgent support and tools you can use to keep yourself safe are provided below.
+If life feels too hard and you are unable to cope, remind yourself that you won't feel this way forever.
+Urgent support and tools you can use to keep safe, are provided below.

 Urgent mental health support